Last updated Jan 14, 2025.

 The problem with this approach to evaluating link quality is that Google doesn’t evaluate links this way.

 Well, Google uses over 200 factors to choose what pages to rank in the search engine results pages (SERPs).
-In our 10 years of link building, we’ve found these to be the most important in getting high-quality backlinks:
+In our 10 years of link building, while we lightly use domain authority to guide our prospecting, we’ve found these to be the most important in getting high-quality backlinks:

 These factors are often taken care of as a byproduct of getting links on websites your audience is reading.